GrafiteInc/Docs/markdown/builder/billing.md

 }
 ```

-Add this to the .env:
+Add these to the .env:
 ```php
 SUBSCRIPTION=app_basic
 STRIPE_SECRET=secret-key